datadesk/la-county-2016-primary-precinct-map/README.md

 ### Source

-Provided by officials at [Los Angeles County Registrar-Record/County Clerk](http://lavote.net) in response to a public records request by the Los Angeles Times.
+ESRI shapefile provided by officials at [Los Angeles County Registrar-Record/County Clerk](http://lavote.net) in response to a public records request by the Los Angeles Times.
+Converted into GeoJSON via [ogr2ogr](https://gist.github.com/benbalter/5858851).

 ### In action